Finning is the process of generating propulsion by moving our scuba fins.

 The motion you need to make with your legs is slow and in a large radius.
 Keep your kicking fairly slow.
 And do most of the work with your bigger leg muscles, up in your thigh and butt, bending your knees.
 Let your lower calf and foot muscles stay a bit more relaxed.
 Let the fin do the work.

 Without being there or knowing what fins you have, it is hard to say why you are having trouble going straight.
-Make sure your fins are put on correctly and are both pointing straight ahead.
+Make sure when wearing fins are put on correctly and are both pointing straight ahead.
 Maybe you have one leg a little stronger than the other?
 When I was a kid skateboarding I used to have one leg that was way bigger than the other from kicking on one side only.
 Yep, I was pretty funny looking.

 Benefits of swimming with Fins